DevExpress-Examples/wpf-splash-screen-show-cancelable-wait-indicator/Readme.md

 Starting with v20.1, we provide **SplashScreenManager** with flexible options to design a custom Splash Screen view and update its content.
 Use **SplashScreenManagerService** to operate with this manager in an MVVM way.
 For more information about Services, refer to the [Services](https://docs.devexpress.com/WPF/17414/mvvm-framework/services) help topic.

 This example illustrates how to start a complex operation in a background thread and display its progress and status (Loading, Finishing, etc.) in the Splash Screen.
-This Splash Screen also contains the **Close** button that allows end-users to cancel the operation and close the Splash Screen.
+This Splash Screen also contains the **Close** button that allows end users to cancel the operation and close the Splash Screen.

 We add **SplashScreenManagerService** to MainView and use a custom UserControl - **SplashScreenView** - with the required Splash Screen UI in this service's **ViewTemplate**: